-- Improve the safety and protection of victims, children, and their families by imbedding Domestic Abuse awareness and training across all sectors - Create and make accessible awareness and training to the Public, Private and Voluntary Sector.
-We will develop Domestic Abuse Policies that settings can utilise within their own staffing groups - Aim all training at early identification and intervention with Domestic Abuse - Have publicly accessible awareness around the signs of Domestic Abuse and where help can be sought - Make it clear that Domestic Abuse is wrong in all its forms within communities through social mass mobilisation and culture change campaigns - Utilise lived experience to co-design campaigns and awareness offers - Evaluate and monitor our offer ensuring training is embedded into practice through Quality Assurance - Continue to raise the awareness of healthy relationships at the earliest opportunity, with a focus on education settings
+- Improve the safety and protection of victims, children, and their families by imbedding Domestic Abuse awareness and training across all sectors. - Create and make available and accessible awareness and training to the Public, Private and voluntary Sector.
+We will develop Domestic Abuse Policies that settings can utilise within their own staffing groups. - Aim all training at early identification and intervention with Domestic Abuse. - Have publicly accessible awareness around the signs of Domestic Abuse and where help can be Sought. - Make clear that Domestic Abuse is wrong in all its forms in communities through social mass mobilisation and culture change campaigns. - Utilise lived experience to co-design campaigns and awareness offers. - Evaluate and monitor our offer ensuring training is embedded into practice through Quality assurance. - Continue to raise the awareness of Healthy relationships at the earliest opportunity, with a focus on education settings.